kodecocodes/sc_tensorflow/v1/for_instructor/001-getting-started.markdown

 backgroundHandler.post(periodicClassify)
 ```

 With everything in place, we can run the app on a device.
-Here we're seeing a screen recording from a device running the final app.
-We pick images from our photos and each gets classified successfully in the app.
+We pick images from our photos and each gets classified in the app.
 The classifier is not 100% accurate, so you'll likely see some misclassifications if you run the final app on your device.

 At this point, you should have a good feel for how to use a trained TensorFlow Lite model in an app.
 We've covered loading a classifier into your app and using the classifier to make predictions.